How to pay

 Ambassadors will suspend inspections when “train arriving now” announcements are made.

-Sound Transit’s fare compliance policy is unchanged, and people who repeatedly are found to be riding without proof of payment may be issued a warning or violation.
+Sound Transit’s fare compliance policy is unchanged, and people who repeatedly are repeatedly found to be riding without proof of payment may be issued a warning or violation.

 The program’s first phase will focus on stations in downtown Seattle with the highest ridership and where trains are most crowded.
 We expect to expand fare paid zone inspections to stations across the 1 Line and the 2 Line as more riders begin using the system next year.